Shut Out the Stigma: A Message from Our Children

-What do you remember about your childhood?
-Why do some details – like the color of the family car – remain elusive, while others – the name of that obscure song playing during your first kiss – remain as vivid as the day they happened?
+What do you remember about your childhood, and why are some details elusive, like the color of the family car, while others are vivid, like the song playing during your first kiss?

-When it comes to memory and how it shapes us, studies show that emotional events, especially if reinforced by others, are the most impactful.
-Which is why youth sports are an especially powerful psychological trigger.
-Whether it’s a game winning shot or a key miss, the more we hear about it, the more ingrained that memory becomes.
-The pressure to play well and win, coupled with the influence and feedback of a parent or guardian, even if well intentioned, can negatively shape a child’s internal narrative of self-worth, greatly impacting their life.
-And while in-game performance certainly plays a role, it’s what happens after the game that really counts.
+When it comes to memory and how it shapes us, studies show that emotional events are the most impactful.
+For a lot of kids, sports can fall into that category.
+The pressure to play well and win, coupled with the influence and feedback of a parent, even when well intentioned, can negatively shape a child’s internal narrative of self-worth.

-“Young athletes who experience high external and internal pressures to perform, including pressures from parents and coaches, are more likely to burn out and develop behavioral health conditions,” said Dr. Greg Sweat, Senior Vice President and Chief Health Officer, Blue Cross and Blue Shield of Kansas City (Blue KC).
+“Young athletes who experience high external and internal pressures to perform, including pressures from parents and coaches, are more likely to burn out and develop behavioral health conditions,” said Dr. Greg Sweat, Senior Vice President and Chief Health Officer, Blue KC.
 “This risk is exacerbated if the child only plays one sport.
-Coupled with the fact that 50 percent of lifelong mental health conditions begin by the age of 14, we need to realize the way we talk to our kids about sports can influence success and long-term happiness.”
+Coupled with the fact that 50% of lifelong mental health conditions begin by the age of 14, we need to realize the way we talk to our kids about sports can influence success and long-term happiness.”

-Shut Out the Stigma aims to eliminate the negativity around the subject of behavioral health, removing the stigma to bring awareness to this important topic.
+Shut Out the Stigma aims to eliminate the negativity around behavioral health, remove the stigma, and bring awareness to this important topic.
 As part of the initiative, and in partnership with the Kansas City Royals, every time a Royals pitcher throws a shutout inning in a game, Blue KC donates $30 to a worthy area nonprofit.
-To date, over $60,000 has been raised in support of behavioral health.
-For further information, support material, and resources, please visit ShutOuttheStigma.com.
+To date, we have donated more than $60,000 in support of behavioral health.
+For more information, support material, and resources, please visit ShutOuttheStigma.com.